It’s midnight. And I should not have so much energy. I should not want to crawl out of bed and write. Just stay in bed – I told myself.

 There is this thing called homesickness and yet another thing called failure to thrive.
 And our precious loved ones are beyond bummed-out – they are truly suffering.

 Rocket scientists were apparently confident there was enough fuel to make it home and knew there would be great value in real hugs and real kisses once they made it back to earth.

-And I cannot help but thank my lucky stars there are those who know how to make the world go round – the intelligent people – who know how to farm, and how to be a mechanic, and drive truck, and drive the diggerdans, and pave roads, and do plumbing and construction and electrical work and know how to build.
-Things rocket scientists do not know.
-And things I certainly do not know.
+And I cannot help but thank my lucky stars there are those who know how to make the world go round: the intelligent people who know how to farm.
+How to be a mechanic.
+How to drive truck and run the diggerdans.
+There are those who pave roads, and build all kinds of buildings.
+Things rocket scientists do not know how to do.

-It has been 50 years since we watched a virtual moon walk and if it happens again, we will sit in front of yet another screen and this generation will get to see today’s version of a moon landing.
+It has been decades since we watched a virtual moon walk, and if it happens again, we will sit in front of yet another screen and this generation will get to see today’s version of a moon landing.

-If I were a moon-landing kind of astronaut, I would radio back to earth and tell you nighty-night, and I love you to the moon and back.
+If I were a moon-landing kind of astronaut, I would radio back to earth and tell you nighty-night, and remind you that you are being loved from the moon.
 I will let you know we are blasting off in the morning, and all will be well.